 I AM BECK TENCH.

-I am a partner, daughter, friend, teacher, gardener, cyclist, kind stranger, and PhD student at the University of Washington Information School.
+I am a wife, daughter, friend, teacher, gardener, cyclist, kind stranger, and PhD student at the University of Washington Information School.
 I have deep and abiding curiosities about contemplative practice, technology, and public space.
 I want to contribute to what we know about cultivating compassion and awareness through the design of digital and physical space.

 Through my work, I hope to help myself and others develop skills and a greater capacity for accessing personal wisdom; connecting with others through compassion and friendship, improving the quality of our lives through awareness of life as we’re living it, and mitigating or minimizing the harms of attention-driven digital culture.